Christen Sanders, P.E.

 Q: As you reflect on your path thus far, how do you think companies and individuals can support future generations of engineers?

 Christen: I think it’s critical to understand that no career path is the same.
 Our professional development is as unique as we are.
 Beyond the project experience itself (diverse markets, clientele, design challenges) we’re also balancing many different personality types and approaches.
 It’s tempting to create a rigid roadmap for career advancement, but allowing wiggle room and empowering individuals to define their own path is important.
 And will result in happier, more fulfilled employees.

 At the same time, this doesn’t mean a company should be hands-off.
 Young employees should lean on their organization and mentors to gain varied experience, refine interests, and set goals.
 The phrase “The whole is only as good as the sum of the parts” rings true here.

 Marie: When I was a new engineer, I thought I wanted to design the tallest buildings in the world.
-What I realize now is that what I actually wanted was to contribute to meaningful projects in the city I live in.
+What I realize now, is that what I actually want is to contribute to meaningful projects in the city I live in.
 I think this is why projects like the State Hotel really resonate with me.
-As cities grow, there are so many big glass boxes that go up and they seem a bit disconnected from everything.
-But the State Hotel was so well executed – it feels new, but fit seamlessly into the fabric of the city.
+The renovation of the historic building was so well executed.
+It’s an old building that fits seamlessly into the fabric of the city.

-If I were to give advice to someone younger than me, I would tell them to keep an open mind.
-You might think you know what you want, but you might end up liking something totally different, and that’s okay.
-Also, say yes!
-It’s amazing what you can do by accepting opportunities that come your way.
-This philosophy has allowed me to work on so many different project types, and that’s important to do when you’re starting out, navigating your path, and figuring out where your passions lie.
+I think organizations and mentors can help young engineers by encouraging them to keep an open mind.
+You may think you know what you want out of your career, but you might end up on a totally different path, and that’s okay.
+Also, foster a culture of “yes!”
+It’s amazing what can happen by accepting opportunities that come your way.
+For me, this philosophy has allowed me to work on many projects types and build relationships with a wide range of folks in the industry.
+Diverse experiences are integral to navigating your path and discovering where your passions lie.